The Church as Body of Christ

 class BodyMaintenance {

-// Self-healing through sacraments
+// Self-healing through sacraments (CCC 1421)

 healingMechanisms = {

-reconciliation: "Restoration after sin",
+effect: "Restoration of grace after mortal sin",

 };

-// Error handling for sin
+// Error handling for sin (which wounds the Body)

 handleSin(member: ChurchMember, sin: Sin): void {